[?] Subscribe To This Site

 What can we do?

-Experimental studies suggest that we can teach critical thinking skills to middle school students--and maybe even younger kids.
+Experimental interventions suggest that we can teach critical thinking skills to middle school students, and maybe even younger kids.

 For more information, check out these research-based tips for teaching critical thinking in children and adolescents.